Da Thadiya

-Da Thadiya (Hey Fatso) is a 2012 Malayalam romantic comedy film directed by Aashiq Abu starring Sekhar Menon in the lead role along with Sreenath Bhasi, Nivin Pauly, and Ann Augustine in the supporting roles.
+Da Thadiya is a 2012 Malayalam romantic comedy film directed by Aashiq Abu starring Sekhar Menon in the lead role along with Sreenath Bhasi, Nivin Pauly, and Ann Augustine in the supporting roles.
 It was produced by Anto Joseph in association with OPM cinema.
 DJ Sekhar Menon who had worked as the same in around 500 stages makes his film debut as an actor.

 The film was released on 21 December 2012 with mixed to positive reviews from critics and audience.

 Plot

 The film tells the love story of an obese youth named Luke John Prakash.
 His close pal is his cousin, Sunny, a video jockey.
 Luke comes from a wealthy family and his grandfather, Prakash, was once mayor of Kochi and formed his own political party.
 Since childhood, Luke was in love with another obese girl named Ann Mary Thadikkaran, whose parents are working in an insurance company.
 One day, Ann Mary's parents get a transfer to Ernakulam and she along with her parents shifts there, leaving Luke heartbroken.